Position Paper: Violence Prevention

 Altman, S. H., Butler, A. S., & Shern, L. (Eds.).
 (2016).
 Assessing progress on the institute of medicine report: The future of nursing.
 Washington, D.C.: National Academies Press.

 Barker, P. (2001).
-The Tidal Model: developing an empowering, person-centred approach to recovery within psychiatric and mental health nursing.
+The Tidal Model: developing an empowering, person-centered approach to recovery within psychiatric and mental health nursing.
 Journal of Psychiatric and Mental Health Nursing.
-Volume 8, Issue 3, pages 233-240.
+8 (3), 233-240.

 Bowers, L. (2014).
 Safewards: A new model of conflict and containment on psychiatric wards.
 Journal of Psychiatric and Mental Health Nursing, 21, 499-508.